Article 53 in the Constitution of India

-- The President is given overall command of the Union's armed forces, and how they exercise that command is governed by legislation without reducing the scope of the previous clause.
+- The Union's armed forces are under the general command of the President, and the manner in which they carry out that command is governed by the law without diminishing the applicability of the preceding clause.

 No provision of this article shall be interpreted as

-- Transferring to the President any powers provided by any existing law to the Government of any State or other entity; or
+- Transfer to the President any authority granted by any law currently in effect to the government of any State or other entity.

 What is Article 53?